What is Z-shaped Attribution?

-As you might’ve guessed, Z-shaped attribution is a multi-touch model that gives credit to all touchpoints in the customer journey.
+Z-shaped attribution is a multi-touch model that gives credit to all touchpoints in the customer journey.
 It’s also a position-based model, meaning that it decides how much credit to apportion each touchpoint depending on its particular position in the sales cycle/buyer’s funnel.

 How does Z-shaped attribution work?

 Z-shaped attribution is pretty easy to understand.
 The four most important touchpoints in the consumer journey are given 22.5% of the credit, with the remaining 10% of credit split equally amongst the rest of the touchpoints.
 But which are the touchpoints that receive 22.5%?

 The first credit is given to the first touch.
 This is as simple as it sounds–the first time that a prospect interacts with your brand (be it through organic search, coming to your stand at an event, or coming across an online ad), is given 22.5% of the total credit for the sale.
 After all, if a customer never even knew about your brand in the first place, they would never have converted.

 The second key interaction to receive 22.5% of the credit is the lead-generation touchpoint.
 Lead generation on the surface might seem slightly complex to understand.
 After all, how do you know when a prospect is a lead (or vice-versa)?